lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 1. If the following conditions both hold, then the application moves to step 2.
 Otherwise, it moves to step 3.

    * Let us define S as the EDHOC session from which the peer P has derived SET or the eldest SET's ancestor set of application keys.
-Then, since the completion of S with the other peer, the application at P has received from the other peer at least one message protected with any set of application keys derived from S. That is, P has persisted S (see {{Section 5.4.2 of I-D.ietf-lake-edhoc}}).
+Then, since the completion of S with the other peer, the application at P has received from the other peer at least one message protected with any set of application keys derived from S. That is, P has persisted S (see {{Section 5.4.2 of RFC9528}}).

    * The peer P supports a key update protocol, as an alternative to performing a new execution of EDHOC with the other peer.
 When SET is specifically an OSCORE Security Context, this means that the peer P supports the key update protocol KUDOS defined in {{I-D.ietf-core-oscore-key-update}}.